Pratyushs411/Maze3D/README.md

 # 🧱 3D Maze Navigation Game

-A 3D first-person maze navigation game created using Modern OpenGL and C/C++ in Xcode (macOS).
-Use keyboard controls to navigate the maze, and reach the red goal cube as fast as possible while a timer tracks your progress.
+Welcome to **MAZE3D**, a fully interactive 3D maze game built using C++ and OpenGL (GLFW + GLUT).
+Navigate your way through a 3D maze, collect gold bars, and reach the red goal cube to complete the game.
+The game features dynamic lighting, floating collectibles, and a real-time timer with score tracking.

 ---

+---

-## 🎮 Features
+## ⚙️ Features

 - First-person camera movement with smooth controls
 - Simple 3D maze layout using a grid system
 - Timer display using GLUT fonts
 - Basic lighting and shading effects
 - Red goal cube marks the end of the maze
+- 🟡 **Collect Gold Bars**: Each gold bar reduces your total time by 5 seconds!
 ---

 ## 🛠️ Built With